flav1972/Adafruit_ADS1X15/README.md

 support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!

+## Difference whith Adafruit version

+This version of the library does not shifts bits right for ADS1015.
+For this device the 4 lower end bits are always 0.

 ## License

  BSD license, all text above must be included in any redistribution.